ilyasotkov/learning-kubernetes/labs/lab1/overview.md

 In this lab, we will use [Terraform](/) to declaratively spin up a Kubernetes cluster.
 I want this guide to be as simple as possible, so we're gonna use a *hosted* Kubernetes solution.
 "Hosted" means that we'll let a cloud provider install and preconfigure the cluster for us instead of doing that manually.

+Hosted Kubernetes clusters are easy to create and manage.
+The "big three" of public cloud providers — Amazon, Google, Microsoft — have all announced a hosted (managed) Kubernetes platform, with Google Kubernetes Engine being the most mature solution as of late December 2017.

 You might now be thinking "Aren't we cheating here?
 And it's gonna be more expensive, isn't it?"

 First of all, I wouldn't call automation cheating.
 If you want to get familiar with how Kubernetes really works, go through these guides (be prepared to spend at least a couple of weeks on these, Kubernetes setup is pretty complicated):